varnishcache/varnish-cache/doc/sphinx/reference/vsm.rst

 The Varnish way:
 ----------------

+..
+XXX: not yet up to date with VSM new world order

-If varnishd starts, and finds a locked shared memory file, it will exit with a message about using different -n arguments if you want multiple instances of varnishd.
+When varnishd starts, it opens locked shared memory files, advising to use different -n arguments if an attempt is made to run multiple varnishd instances with the same name.

-Otherwise, it will create a new shared memory file each time it starts a child process, since that marks a clean break in operation anyway.
+Child processes each use their own shared memory files, since a worker process restart marks a clean break in operation anyway.

 To the extent possible, old shared memory files are marked as abandoned by setting the alloc_seq field to zero, which should be